ansys/pyansys-dev-guide/README.rst

 when deciding how to write your API.

-Regardless of the serialization or message format, the user will expect Python native types (or a common type for a common libary like ``pandas.DataFrame`` or ``numpy.ndarray``.
-Here, within `PyMAPDL`_, the nodes of the mesh are acessible as the ``nodes`` attribute within the ``mesh`` attribute, which provides an encapsulation of the mesh within the MAPDL database.
+Regardless of the serialization or message format, the user will expect Python native types (or a common type for a common library like ``pandas.DataFrame`` or ``numpy.ndarray``.
+Here, within `PyMAPDL`_, the nodes of the mesh are accessible as the ``nodes`` attribute within the ``mesh`` attribute, which provides an encapsulation of the mesh within the MAPDL database.